 The primary goal of the IM process is to restore normal service operation as quickly as possible and minimize the adverse impact on operations, thus ensuring that the best possible levels of service quality and availability are maintained.
-Normal service operation is defined as service operation within Service-Level Agreement(s) (SLA), Memorandum(s) of Understanding (MOU), or Memorandum(s) of Agreement (MOA).
+Normal service operation is defined as service operation within Service-Level Agreement(s) (SLA), Memorandum(s) of Understanding (MOU), Memorandum(s) of Agreement (MOA), or other Service Level requirements.